imzacksong/GenBrowser/README.md

 ![Gen Browser Logo](https://github.com/user-attachments/assets/6576e8dd-f2d9-4513-8e95-10462c675403)

-The Gen Browser started as a funny idea talking with friends.
-A "what if" scenario really.
+The Gen Browser started as a "what if" scenario really.

 What if web pages were generated as you need them, on any topic you needed?